Roger Martínez: Return

 After having played 27 games, converting 6 goals and having good performances in Aldosivi "El Tiburón", Facundo Sava informed him that he would take him into account for the next season and he returns for the third time to Racing Club de Avellaneda.
-On February 24, 2016, he scored his first international goal with Racing against Bolívar in the 4–1 victory for the first date of the 2016 Copa Libertadores.
+On 24 February 2016 he scored his first international goal with Racing against Bolívar in the 4–1 victory for the first date of the 2016 Copa Libertadores.

 Jiangsu Suning

-On July 12, 2016, he moved to Jiangsu Suning from China in exchange for 9,800,000 euros, with the possibility, in the future, of reaching Inter Milan. his team 4–0 over Hebei CFFC.
-He would score a double again on July 30 in a 3–2 loss at the hands of Shanghai Shenhua.
-He would double again on August 21, giving his team a 2–1 victory over the Beijing Guoan.
-On October 22, he scored a brace where he would tie at two goals against Chongqing Lifan.
-On November 27, he scored a brace in the final of the China Cup in a two-goal draw against Guangzhou Evergrande, where they would lose by a visitor goal as runners-up in the tournament.
-On May 24, he scored his first goal of 2017 for the AFC Champions League in a 2–1 loss at his visit to Shanghai SIPG.
-His first brace of the year comes on August 9 in a 4–2 away loss against Guangzhou R&F.
+On 12 July 2016 he moved to Jiangsu Suning from China in exchange for 9,800,000 euros, with the possibility, in the future, of reaching Inter Milan. his team 4–0 over Hebei CFFC.
+He would score a double again on 30 July in a 3–2 loss at the hands of Shanghai Shenhua.
+He would double again on 21 August, giving his team a 2–1 victory over the Beijing Guoan.
+On 22 October he scored a brace where he would tie at two goals against Chongqing Lifan.
+On 27 November he scored a brace in the final of the China Cup in a two-goal draw against Guangzhou Evergrande, where they would lose by a visitor goal as runners-up in the tournament.
+On 24 May he scored his first goal of 2017 for the AFC Champions League in a 2–1 loss at his visit to Shanghai SIPG.
+His first brace of the year came on 9 August in a 4–2 away loss against Guangzhou R&F.

-Loan to Villareal
+Loan to Villarreal

-On January 7, 2018, his arrival on loan for six months with a purchase option is confirmed at Villarreal Club de Fútbol of the Spanish League where he will be a teammate of his compatriot Carlos Bacca.
-He debuts on January 10 playing the last 18 minutes in the 2–1 victory over CD Leganés although they were eliminated on aggregate by the round of 16 of the Copa del Rey.
+On 7 January 2018 his arrival on loan for six months with a purchase option was confirmed at Villarreal Club de Fútbol of the Spanish League where he would be a teammate of his compatriot Carlos Bacca.
+He debuted on 10 January, playing the last 18 minutes in the 2–1 victory over CD Leganés although they were eliminated on aggregate by the round of 16 of the Copa del Rey.
 Converting his first goal in Spain, on the last date of the League, scoring the partial discount of the final 2–2, against Real Madrid.